The international forward guidance transmission under a global liquidity trap

 \subsubsection{\textit{Structural shocks}}

-The structural shocks considered in this paper are two shocks: a shock to natural rate of interest that occur in only the home country, and a global liquidity trap shock in both the home country and foreign countries.
-Although the latter shock is characterized by the former shocks, the latter feature is set to occur simultaneously in both countries.
-These two shocks are assumed to be persistent and can be expressed as first-order auto regressive (AR) processes as follows:
+This study considers two structural shocks: a shock to the natural rate of interest in only the home country and a global liquidity trap shock in both the home and foreign countries.
+Although the latter shock is distinguished by the former shocks, the latter feature is expected to occur simultaneously in both countries.
+These two shocks are assumed to be persistent, and they can be expressed as first-order autoregressive (AR) processes as follows:

 where $\rho_{r}$ is the coefficient of AR processes, $e_{t}^{NR}$ is the independent shock to the natural rate of interest generated in the home country, and $e_{t}^{GL}$ and$(e_{t}^{GL})^{*}$ are the independent shocks to the global liquidity traps in the home and foreign countries, respectively.